 The metalog quantile function is derived by modifying the logistic quantile function,

-by letting μ\mu and ss depend on yy instead of being constant.
+by letting μ and s depend on y instead of being constant.

-As Keelin writes, given a systematically increasing ss as one moves from left to right, a right skewed distribution would result.
-And a systematically decreasing μ\mu as one moves from left to right would make the distribution spikier in the middle with correspondingly heavier tails.
+As Keelin writes, given a systematically increasing s as one moves from left to right, a right skewed distribution would result.
+And a systematically decreasing μ as one moves from left to right would make the distribution spikier in the middle with correspondingly heavier tails.

-By modifying ss and μ\mu in ever more complex ways we can make the metalog take on almost any shape.
+By modifying s and μ in ever more complex ways we can make the metalog take on almost any shape.
 In particular, in most cases the metalog CDF passes through all the provided quantiles exactly2.
 Moreover, we can specify the metalog to be unbounded, to have arbitrary bounds, or to be semi-bounded above or below.

 Instead of thinking about which of several highly constraining distribution families to use, just choose the metalog and let your quantiles speak for themselves.
 As Keelin says: